Karanpreet0598/Failed_Orders_Analysis/README.md

 ## Overview

 This repository contains an assignment focused on data analysis using Python.
 The project involves analyzing orders and offers data to derive insights.
-The analysis is performed in a Jupyter Notebook (code.ipynb).
+The study is performed in a Jupyter Notebook (code.ipynb).

 ## Dataset